serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 If all the remaining candidates are incoherent, the search succeeds, returning an arbitrary surviving candidate.
 ```

-None of our instances are marked `Incoherent`, so we proceed to the next rule.
+None of our instances are marked with the `{-# INCOHERENT #-}` pragma, so we proceed to the next rule.

 ```
 If more than one non-incoherent candidate remains, the search fails.